XuyangBai/PPF-FoldNet/README.md

     4. build local patch for each reference point and their neighbor.
     5. save the local patch as numpy array for later use.
     6. I also write a function for preparing the ppf input on the fly.
-- `dataset.py`: define the Dataset, read from the files generated from input prepration stage.
+- `dataset.py`: define the Dataset, read from the files generated from input prepration stage or on-the-fly.
-- `dataloader.py`: define the dataloader, nothing specical.
+- `dataloader.py`: define the dataloader.
 - `loss.py`: define the Chamfer Loss.
 (Earth Move Distance Loss is worth trying.)
 - `trainer.py`: the trainer class, handle the training process including snapshot.
 - `train.py`: the entrance file, every time I start training, this file will be copied to the snapshot dictionary.